So Long, Stooge: Plot

-Lambert, a withdrawn, middle-aged man, works the night shift at a gas station in a disadvantaged area of Paris.
-He is lonely, forlorn, and drinks heavily.
+Lambert, a middle-aged, forlorn, heavy-drinking man, works the night shift at a gas station in a disadvantaged area of Paris.
 One night, Youssef Bensoussan, a young man of mixed Jewish-Arab origins who scrapes a living by selling drugs, enters Lambert's shop both to get supplies from an accomplice and to avoid a police patrol.
 Lambert and Bensoussan hit it off.
 They later meet regularly at Lambert's gas station.
-Lambert, who disapproves of Bensoussan's drug usage, tries to act as a father figure for him, though without much success.
+Lambert, who disapproves of Bensoussan's drug usage, tries to act as a father figure for him without much success.

 Bensoussan starts a relationship with Lola, a young punk woman.
-To impress her, he "borrows" the motorbike of Rachid, the gang leader for whom he sells drugs.
+To impress her, he "borrows" the motorcycle of Rachid, the gang leader for whom he sells drugs.
 As punishment, he gets beat up by Rachid's men.

 One night, Bensoussan gets his merchandise stolen.
 Lambert proposes to help him out financially so he can pay off his debt to Rachid.
 Bensoussan later comes back crying for help; he is murdered by Rachid's men as Lambert watches powerlessly.

 Lambert decides to avenge Bensoussan's death and takes a leave from work to pursue that mission full time.
 Bauer, the police detective who is investigating the murder, visits Lambert: during their conversation, Bauer mentions that Lambert was once in the police himself.

 Lambert asks Lola for help; she is initially reluctant, but later helps him find Mahmoud, one of Bensoussan's murderers.
 Lambert shoots Mahmoud dead.
 Lola, while shocked, decides to follow Lambert.

 After the attendant who was replacing him at the station is mistaken for him and murdered, Lambert understands that he has been identified as Mahmoud's killer.
 He ambushes Rachid outside his bar and shoots him dead.
-Lambert is suspected by Bauer, but Lola provides him with an alibi.
+Bauer suspects Lambert, but Lola provides Lambert with an alibi.

-Lambert breaks into the home of Sylvio, Rachid's main drug supplier, and holds him point blank.
+Lambert breaks into the apartment of Sylvio, Rachid's main drug supplier, and holds him point blank.
 Sylvio grovels in terror; Lambert decides not to kill him.
 Lambert gets back home and sleeps with Lola, later telling her his story: when he was in the police, his son developed a drug habit.
-Lambert then locked him up in their apartment to force his withdrawal; his son escaped and was later found dead from an overdose.
+Lambert then locked him up in their apartment to force his withdrawal; the boy escaped and was later found dead from an overdose.

-Lambert and Lola leave his apartment, preparing to escape from the city.
-As he waits for Lola outside the building, Lambert is shot twice.
-Lola runs towards the dying Lambert, grabs his gun and fires at their unseen assailants.
+Lambert and Lola leave his apartment, as they prepare to escape from the city.
+While waiting for Lola outside the building, Lambert is shot twice.
+Lola screams, runs towards the dying Lambert, grabs his gun and fires at their unseen assailants.